 Frequently Asked Questions

-Autocratic leadership, the leaders would make decisions without consulting with their team members, and make decision without looking at their team results.
+In autocratic leadership, the leaders would make decisions without consulting with their team members, and make decisions without looking at their team results.